 At a very basic level, the two main things to describe are the signal characteristics and the details necessary to decipher the digitally encoded data being carried by that signal.
-The description of a particular signal is provided using a set of attributes - in the form of code name:value pairs - in an ASCII text file.
+The description of a particular signal is provided using a set of attributes - in the form of code name:value pairs - in an American Standard Code for Information Interchange (ASCII) text file or an XML file.